polterguy/polterguy.github.io/_posts/2022-02-11-teach-yourself-web-sockets-in-5-minutes.md

 ## The Hollywood Design Pattern

 Sockets are typically based upon the [pub/sub design pattern](https://hackernoon.com/publish-subscribe-design-pattern-introduction-to-scalable-messaging-781k3tae).
 This pattern is often referred to as _"The Hollywood Design Pattern"_, because in Hollywood it's common to be told _"don't call us, we'll call you"_.
-The pub/sub design pattern also reverses the reponsibility, such that instead of your code invoking another function, you provide a _"callback"_ to the other party that the other party can use when it needs to call you.
+The pub/sub design pattern also reverses the responsibility, such that instead of your code invoking another function, you provide a _"callback"_ to the other party that the other party can use when it needs to call you.

 > Don't call us, we'll call you!